Skip to main content

 Visitor Facilities And Travel

-The park has a visitor center in Spas-Klepiki, accessible by bus from Ryazan.
+The park has a visitor centre in Spas-Klepiki, accessible by bus from Ryazan.
 Canoe and boat rental is available.
 Guest houses and camping sites provide accommodation.
 The park is within 200 km of Moscow, making it a popular weekend destination from the capital.

 Conservation And Sustainability